 The T-handle grip is easy to hold on to (although some might prefer a full handle grip) and extends to 23.5 inches.
 Inside, there are clear zippered pockets that making finding items easy, an included document wallet, hanging cosmetic satchel, and travel slippers for cruising through TSA (although we recommend keeping your shoes on and applying for Global Entry).

 The LUCAS Under the Seat Bag is a well rounded bag and is one of the most affordable on our list making it a great value.
-It also comes with a 2-year warranty, so if you’re looking for cheap luggage that’s highly rated, consider this LUCAS bag.
+It also comes with a 2-year warranty, so if you’re looking for cheap luggage that’s highly rated, consider this LUCAS bag for your underseater luggage.

 Check here for the latest prices on the LUCAS Wheeled Under the Seat Cabin Bag.